Intellect, instinct and intuition

 This unprovoked attack by this female on a poor, broken individual shows us how near some human beings still are to the inhabitants of the jungle, notwithstanding the thin veneer of so-called 'culture' that such people pride themselves on.
 Such behaviour typifies fear and resentment of the stranger, who may have designs on her offspring, her food, or her cave—in this case a very expensive-looking Georgian town house!
 Fear, curiosity, suspicion, hunger, aggression and mating are all instincts of self-preservation, attributes of the physical part of man or animal we refer to as the 'lower self'—our earthly personality.
 The body and lower self want to live forever if they only could and will do the most desperate things to prolong their existence.
 It is only when the noble qualities of the Higher Self predominate that we find generosity, unselfishness, kindness and love.
 One of the most common instincts is that which prompts you to blame others for your own mistakes.
 If you do this with real determination it usually works, and it then gives you a wonderful feeling of comfort and righteousness.
 We mostly try this on the webmaster who looks after this site for us and sometimes it works!!
 Then there is the "business instinct", which is derived directly from the monkeys and cuckoos, who have truly mastered the art of acquiring property in unconventional ways!

 Plotinus, the pupil of the great Ammonius Saccas, the chief founder of the Neoplatonic school of philosophy, taught that "human knowledge had three ascending steps: opinion, science and illumination.
 That the means, or instrument of opinion was sense, or sensory perception; of science, dialectics; of illumination, intuition, or divine instinct.
 To the last, reason is subordinate; it is absolute knowledge founded on the identification of the mind with the object known."
-Ammonius here differentiates between what he calls "natural" instinct, such as that which warns animals of danger, and "divine" instinct, which is a faculty of the Higher Self.
+Ammonius here differentiates between what he calls "natural" instinct, such as that which warns animals of danger, and "divine" Instinct with a capital 'I', which is a faculty of the Higher Self, and should more correctly be called Intuition.
 It has further been said that reason only develops at the expense and loss of natural instinct, which slowly rises on the soil of sophistry and finally shuts out man's spiritual perceptions of which intuition is the most important.